kgorking/gbs/README.md

 Yes, I am aware of the irony of using CMake to make a build system.

 ## Upcoming versions
+- v0.13: Rework 'get_cl' command
-- v0.12: Make `import std;` work for clang and gcc
+- v0.14: Make `import std;` work for gcc
-- v0.13: Compile and link libraries in 'lib'
+- v0.15: Compile and link libraries in 'lib'
-- v0.14: Compile unit tests in 'unittest'
+- v0.16: Compile unit tests in 'unittest'
-- v0.15: Fetch dependencies in 'deps'
+- v0.17: Fetch dependencies in 'deps'
-- v0.16: Build dependencies in 'deps'
+- v0.18: Build dependencies in 'deps'
-- v0.17: Custom build steps (via 'run'?)
+- v0.19: Custom build steps (via 'run'?)

 ## Todo
 - [x] Create a simple build system